KTheXIII/embedded_system/C/README.md

 **Step 1**: Compile multiple files

-To compile multiple file we can use this flag `-c` for tell the compiler to only compile but not link the binary.
+To compile multiple file we can use this flag `-c` to tell the compiler to only compile but not link the binary.

 ```
 avr-gcc -Wall -g -Os -mmcu=<device> -c <file>